Champions League: Bayern to face Leverkusen in R16 – DW – 02/21/2025

 Champions League: Bayern to face Leverkusen in R16February 21, 2025

-Bundesliga leaders Bayern Munich are to face Bayer Leverkusen in the round-of-16 of this year's Champions League.
-Germany's other team in Friday's draw, struggling Borussia Dortmund , who are also last year's Champions League finalists, are to face Ligue 1 outfit Lille.
+Bundesliga leaders Bayern Munich are to face Bayer Leverkusen in the round of 16 of this year's Champions League.
+Germany's other team in Friday's draw, struggling Borussia Dortmund , who are also last year's Champions League finalists, are to face French Ligue 1 outfit Lille.

-Bayern Munich, who are looking for their first Champions League title since 2020, are eight points clear of Leverkusen in the Bundesliga and the two teams played to a scoreless draw last weekend.
-Xabi Alonso's Leverkusen broke Bayern's lock on the Bundesliga title last season, winnng the club's first league title.
+Bayern Munich, who are looking for their first Champions League title since 2020, are eight points clear of Leverkusen in the Bundesliga and the two teams played out a scoreless draw last weekend.
+Xabi Alonso's Leverkusen broke Bayern's lock on the Bundesliga title last season, winning the club's first league title.

 The draw also produced a mouth-watering matchup in Spain, where defending champions Real Madrid were paired with cross-town rivals Atletico Madrid.